technoalli3/onewayglass/README.md

-# Fabric Example Mod
+# One Way Glass

-## Setup
+## Information

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+For information on how the mod works, check out the [wiki here](https://github.com/technoalli3/onewayglass/wiki).

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Please see the [license file](https://github.com/technoalli3/onewayglass/blob/1.18-Java/LICENSE) for more information on how you can use this project.